Sup2point0/supcode/resources/walkthroughs/supcoda/basics/comments.md

 }
 ```

-Here, the chunk originally within the try segment has been isolated, so that it will output its error rather than silently exiting the function.
+Here, the code originally within the try segment has been isolated, so that it will output its error rather than silently exiting the function.

 ---